-Bed Utilization Rate (also called Bed Occupation Rate) refers to the number of hospital beds being used at any given time.
+Bed Utilization Rate Bed Utilization Rate (also called Bed Occupation Rate) refers to the number of hospital beds being used at any given time.
 Knowing bed demand in real time is important to providers who need to know the difference between available beds and patients awaiting care.

 Balancing bed availability can be difficult.
 If occupancy is too low, the hospital is likely losing money through unnecessary staffing and facility maintenance.
-If occupancy is too high, care quality could decline because there aren't enough physicians to care for the admitted patients.
-According to Definitive Healthcare data, the average bed occupancy rate is 48.8 percent.
-The rate rate is higher for urban hospitals than for rural hospitals.
-Urban hospitals have an average bed utilization rate of 64 percent, where rural hospitals have an average rate of 43 percent.
+If occupancy is too high, care quality could decline because there aren't enough clinicians to care for the admitted patients.
+According to Definitive Healthcare data, the average bed occupancy rate is 49 percent.
+The rate is higher for urban hospitals than for rural hospitals.
+Urban hospitals have an average bed utilization rate of 57.36 percent, where rural hospitals have an average rate of 36.36 percent.

 Incidents Hospital incidents include unintentional consequences or side effects of hospital procedures, including conditions like sepsis, postoperative respiratory failure, pulmonary embolisms, hemorrhages, and other reactions or infections.
 This metric measures the ability of healthcare professionals to provide comprehensive, high-quality care to patients without triggering an adverse reaction.

 Tracking hospital incidents is vital to understanding the quality of care a facility is providing.
 Incidents provide hard data on what steps a hospital should take to improve its services as well as reduce patient mortality and readmission rates.
-According to Definitive Healthcare data, 769 hospitals reported receiving a penalty for hospital-acquired conditions in fiscal year 2017.
+According to Definitive Healthcare data, 784 hospitals reported receiving a penalty for hospital-acquired conditions in fiscal year 2019.

-CMS spearheads dozens of initiatives aiming to reduce overall healthcare costs and improve care quality across the country.
+CMS Program Performance: CMS spearheads dozens of initiatives aiming to reduce overall healthcare costs and improve care quality across the country.
 Some of these programs, like the Medicare Shared Savings Program, target Accountable Care Organizations (ACOs).
 Others, like Fee-For-Service Part B, target hospital spending.
 Regardless of the target facility or organization, CMS value-based programs offer financial rewards for improvement on a variety of clinical and quality metrics.

 Top 10 BPCI Model 2 Hospitals by Net Patient Revenue